bittnkr/uniq/README.md

 Basically we have 2 nested while loops.

-When the first loop starts, we get a copy the atomic register on `h = head` and `t = tail`, then we check if the buffer is full or empty, in this case, we must `sleep()` until another actor remove or add data.
+When the first loop starts, we get a copy the atomic register on `h = head` and `t = tail`, then we check if the buffer is full or empty, in this case, we must `sleep()` until another thread remove or add data.

-In the last while condition, we check if the seat is empty (on pop), and then we try to update the atomic register.
+In the last while condition, we check if the seat is empty or has data, and then we try to update the atomic register.

 If any of these operations fail, the loop just restarted getting a value for the next seat.